idodov/pixoo64-media-album-art/README.md

 # DIVOOM PIXOO64 Media Album Art Display: Elevate Your Musical Journey
+> [!NOTE]
+> If you have previously installed this script, please be aware that there have been significant updates with breaking changes in the `appdaemon\apps\app.yaml` file.
+It strongly recommend updating your code to accommodate these changes.

 Transform your DIVOOM PIXOO64 into a dynamic visual companion for your music with this script.
 It automatically fetches and displays the album cover art of the currently playing track, enhancing your musical experience.
 Additionally, it extracts valuable data such as the artist's name and the dominant color from the album art, which can be utilized for further automation in your Home Assistant environment.
 ## Examples
 ### [Watch the demo video here](https://youtu.be/zlPBoNftYGo)